akanadocs/docs-test/ag/policies/using_the_business_service_level_policy.md

 ### Introduction

-The "Service Level Policy" defines conditions for measuring and reporting performance of a specific Contract.
+The "Business Service Level Policy" defines conditions for measuring and reporting performance of a specific Contract.
 Each policy is composed of a "Rule" and "Access Interval."

 * **Rules** represent the conditions you define to measure and report performance of a service contract.
 When a defined system condition matches a defined rule, an alert is raised.
 A **Rule** is composed of "Rule Elements" (i.e., Alert Code, Metric, Operator, Value, Units, and Interval) that are configured to meet your service monitoring requirements.